 We are people who honour deep questions and curiosity.
 We love the rituals of worship and the open-mindedness of spiritual exploration.
 We are committed to reaching out, beyond the Church, to seek and serve Christ in all persons.

 Our worship consists of music, prayers, and readings from Scripture as part of our celebration of the Eucharist (Holy Communion).
 We experience Holy Communion as a sacred act of remembering and re-living Jesus’ last meal with his disciples, a time when we receive Christ’s presence in the bread and wine and are re-made into God’s own people.
 Jesus was generous in his meal sharing with those around him.
 As we celebrate at God’s table, we also welcome everyone to share the meal Jesus offers.

-Eucharist Services: Sunday 10:30 am (with Sunday School Sept-June) While we are living with restrictions, our parish worships regularly on Sunday evenings at 7 pm on Zoom.
-On Feast Days we use a Eucharist service, with participants communing spiritually by prayer.
+Eucharist Services: Sunday 10:30 am (with Sunday School Sept-June) While we continue with COVID-19 restrictions, we worship online every Sunday evening at 7 pm on Zoom (also available via landline telephone).
+There is a Eucharist service on the 1st and 3rd Sundays of the month, with bread prepared for the occasion in each person's home.
 Most other Sundays we use an Evening Prayer service.
-At all services music plays an important role alongside word and prayer to inspire us.
+Music plays an important role with word and prayer at all services to inspire us.

 Special Services: Baptism, Confirmation, Marriage and Funeral services are all celebrations of God's gifts.
 Please contact the church if you are seeking any of these services, or are just looking for some information about any of them.